azychen/Project-Starter/README.md

 Additionally, the prospect of accurately and precisely simulating real-world actions would also quite challenging to me.

+####Instructions for Grader
+ - Step 1: create a new ball pit, or load the saved ball pit when opening the application
+ - Step 2: to add ball to ball pit, click on settings icon, and add ball (or press "A")
+ - Step 3: to trigger audiovisual component, use the arrow keys to make balls collide with each other
+ - Step 4: to save ball pit, click save ball pit in settings.

 ####Phase 1: Stories
 As a user, I want to...